SharePoint/sp-dev-docs/docs/spfx/web-parts/integrate-with-property-pane.md

 ## Overview

 The property pane allows end users to configure the web part with a bunch of properties.
-In [Tutorial 1](./HelloWorld-WebPart), you saw the property pane defined in the `HelloWorldWebPart` class. `propertyPaneSettings` property is where we defined the property pane properties.
+In [Build your first web part](./HelloWorld-WebPart), you saw the property pane defined in the **HelloWorldWebPart** class. **propertyPaneSettings** property is where we defined the property pane properties.

-Below is an example of a property pane in SharePoint:
+The following figure is an example of a property pane in SharePoint:

 ![Property Pane Example](../../../images/property-pane-example.png)

 Property pane has three key metadata:

 * Pages
 * Header
 * Groups